JorgeAMendoza/entertainment-web-app/README.md

 <!-- image here -->

 Project provided by [FrontEndMentors](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X).
-Desing and main requirement provided thanks to FrontEndMentor.
+Design and main requirements provided thanks to FrontEndMentor.

-The requirement of the project is to create a simple entertainment app where a user can navigate through TV shows, movies, bookmarked, or all content.
-The project initial requirement is to just create the interface, but as a bonus, I decided to creata a full-stack application that aims to achieve the following:
+The requirement of the project is to create an entertainment app where a user can navigate through TV shows, movies, bookmarked, or all content.
+The project's initial requirement is to create an interface with static data provided, but as a bonus, I decided to creata a full-stack application that aims to achieve the following:

-1. **Authentication**, user creates account and can only interact with the backend if they have the verified credentials
+1. **Authentication**, user's are able to create an account and can only interact with the application if they are authenticated.
-2. **Database modification**, user is able to bookmark content, remove bookmarked content, and have those changes reflect on the user-interface and in the backend.
+2. **Database modification**, user's are able to bookmark content, remove bookmarked content, and have those changes reflect on the user-interface and in the backend.
 3. **Front/backend testing**, testing for the entire application.
-I want to be able to safely say that the application will run properly after it has successfully passed all test created for it.
+A major goal is to be able test the application and have test succeed before deployment.

 <!-- Link to live application here -->

 ## Techstack Used

-This section contains information about the technology used for both the front-end and backend, using [ESlint](https://eslint.org/), one general ESLint file was created which contained rules targeting the frontend and backend portions of the application.
+This section contains information about the technology used for both the front-end and backend.[ESlint](https://eslint.org/) is used to lint the application, with one general ESLint file created which to apply rules which target both the front and backend.

-### Frontend
+### Frontend/Client

 Project was bootstrapped with [Vite](https://vitejs.dev/guide/) using the the React/Typescript template.

 - [React](https://reactjs.org/docs/getting-started.html) (Front end framework/library)
 - [Cypress](https://docs.cypress.io/guides/overview/why-cypress) (End-to-end testing)
-- [Apollo Client](https://www.apollographql.com/docs/react/) (State management for GraphQL)
+- [Apollo Client](https://www.apollographql.com/docs/react/) (State management for GraphQL/Communicate with GraphQL Server)
 - [Formik](https://formik.org/) (State management for Forms)
 - [Styled Components](https://styled-components.com/)
 - [React Router](https://reactrouter.com/en/main) (Client side routing)

-Other packages installed include [yup](https://www.npmjs.com/package/yup) and [validator](https://www.npmjs.com/package/validator) to assist Formik with form validation for the Login and Sign Up forms.
+Other packages installed include [yup](https://www.npmjs.com/package/yup) and [validator](https://www.npmjs.com/package/validator) to assist Formik with form validation for the login and sign up forms.

-### Backend
+### Backend/Server

 - [Apollo Server](https://www.apollographql.com/docs/apollo-server) (GraphQL Server)
 - [MongoDB](https://www.mongodb.com/) (NoSQL Database)
 - [Mongoose](https://mongoosejs.com/docs/) (Schema connection with MongoDB)
 - [supertest](https://www.npmjs.com/package/supertest) (HTTP testing for GraphQL server)

-Authentication was handled with [JSON Web tokens](https://www.npmjs.com/package/jsonwebtoken), with [bcrypt](https://www.npmjs.com/package/bcrypt) being used to hash passwords.
+Authentication was handled with [JSON Web tokens](https://www.npmjs.com/package/jsonwebtoken), with [bcrypt](https://www.npmjs.com/package/bcrypt) used to hash passwords.

 I chose GraphQL as the server because it was easier to structure and grab data from a query or mutation.
-Since I was using TypeScript, the [graphql codegen tool](https://the-guild.dev/graphql/codegen) allowed me to create my schema's into one file, run the codegen command, and get all of the type information for my queries and mutations.
+Since I was using TypeScript, the [graphql codegen tool](https://the-guild.dev/graphql/codegen) allowed me to insert all my GraphQL schema's into one file, run the codegen command, and retrieve the type information for queries and mutations.
 MongoDB was chosen because it is the database program that I am most familiar with, along with using Mongoose to create the schemas.

 ### Docker

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - [Docker Compose](https://docs.docker.com/compose/)

 Before starting this project, I had just learned about Docker basics and its benefits to frontend/backend development.
-Two simple Docker Compose files were created that initalize a database in a virtual environment that can be accessed by the application.
-One for a developer environment, the other for a test environemnt (does not initialize data on build, and allows for the use of a reset query for the entire database).
-A mongo initalize Javascript file is used to create the database in the virtual environment
+Two Docker Compose files were created that initalize a database in a virtual environment that can be accessed by the application.
+One for the developer environment, the other for the test environment(does not initialize data on build, and allows for the use of a reset query for the entire database).
+A JavaScript file intialzing the database was created which is ready by docker to intialize the database in the virutal environment.

 ## Launching the application Locally